-- A written piece of controlled assessment will be completed as part of the Analysis of Performance section - Full guidance will be given within theory lessons. - The pupils will be provided with a maximum of 12 hours on computers in order to complete the controlled assessment.
+- A written piece of controlled assessment will be completed as part of the NEA section. - Full guidance will be given within theory lessons. - The pupils will be provided with a maximum of 12 hours on computers in order to complete the controlled assessment.